If you want to sell anything online, an excellent method to encourage for people to purchase from you is to combine bonuses with your product.

 Rule 3: Your bonuses should always relate directly to the product that you’re selling.

-When Pat started doing business online, he subscribed to about 20 different newsletters from 20 different internet marketing gurus who were said to be the leaders in the space at the time.
+When Pat started doing business online, he subscribed to about 20 different newsletters from 20 different internet marketing gurus who were said to be the leaders in the field at the time.

-He did this to “learn from the best”, but after getting bombarded with email after email and offer after offer, Pat quickly learned how not to treat my readers and subscribers.
+He did this to “learn from the best”, but after getting bombarded with email after email and offer after offer, Pat quickly learned how not to treat his readers and subscribers.

 They were all very different.